On Vector Spaces with Formal Infinite Sums: General strong vector spaces

 {\bf Convention:} we write vertical compositions of natural transformations with $\cdot$ (this includes composition of arrows), we write horizontal composition of natural transformations (including composition of functors or of functors and natural transformations) as $\circ$ or by juxtaposition.
-For $V \in \Vect_\k$ we identify $v \in V$ with the linear map $v: \k \to V$ mapping $1 \in \k$ to $v$.
+For $V \in \Vect$ we identify $v \in V$ with the linear map $v: \bfk \to V$ mapping $1 \in \bfk$ to $v$.

-{\bf Foundations:} we work in standard ZFC + existence of strongly inaccessible cardinals.
+\textbf{Foundations:} we work in standard ZFC + existence of strongly inaccessible cardinals.
 We fix a non-trivial Grothendieck universe $\mathcal{U}$ and call every set in $\mathcal{U}$ \emph{small}.
 A category will be called \emph{locally small} if each of its hom-sets is in $\mathcal{U}$ and \emph{small} if it is locally small and its class of objects is small.
 The word \emph{large} will just mean non-small.
-We will write $\Set$ to denote the category of small sets and $\Vect$ to denote the category of small vector spaces.
+We will write $\Sets$ to denote the category of small sets.
+Also recall that we use $\Vect$ to denote the category of \emph{small} $\bfk$-vector spaces.
 The word \emph{class} will just be a synonym for set (not necessarily small).

-\begin{defn} Recall that a \emph{$\k$-enriched category} is a category $\cC$ where all the hom-sets $\cC(c,c')$ are (possibly large) vector spaces and the composition is bilinear.
-A functor between $\k$-enriched categories $F: \cC \to \cD$ is said to be \emph{$\k$-additive} if each component $\cC(c, c') \to \cD(Fc,Fc')$ is $\k$-linear.
-When $\cC$ and $\cD$ are $\k$-enriched, we will denote the category of $\k$-additive functors from $\cC$ to $\cD$ and natural transformations among them by $[\cC, \cD]_{\k}$.
-Notice that it is in turn $\k$-enriched. \end{defn}
+\textbf{$\bfk$-Enriched categories and functors:} recall that a \emph{$\bfk$-enriched category} is a category $\cC$ where all the hom-sets $\cC(c,c')$ are (possibly large) $\bfk$-vector spaces and the composition is bilinear.
+A functor between $\bfk$-enriched categories $F: \cC \to \cD$ is said to be \emph{$\bfk$-additive} if each component $\cC(c, c') \to \cD(Fc,Fc')$ is $\bfk$-linear.
+When $\cC$ and $\cD$ are $\bfk$-enriched, we will denote the category of $\bfk$-additive functors from $\cC$ to $\cD$ and natural transformations among them by $[\cC, \cD]$.